Icons of the Viking Age

 Please enquire with your local RAC travel consultant for availability and current pricing.

 *Prices are per person, in Australian Dollars, based on double occupancy, subject to availability, includes all advertised discounts, and correct as of 05 February 2025.
 Advertised price is based on a Veranda (cat.
-V1) departing 03 September 2027, other departures available at seasonal surcharge.
+V1) departing 03 September 2027, other departures available and may attract a seasonal surcharge.
 Prices are subject to availability and change without notice.

 Please enquire with your local RAC travel consultant for full terms & conditions, current pricing and availability.
 General RAC Travel terms and conditions apply.